TheophileMot/barchart/README.md

 # API

 A chart is created within a DOM element by calling `drawBarChart(data, options, element)`.
 A list of options is below; many are self-explanatory or are demonstrated in the example charts.
+Most of the colour options have 'auto' as a default, in which case the program tries to find a colour itself.

 Apart from this function and an object listing the default settings, BAR_CHART_DEFAULTS, everything is contained in a BarChart class.
-The constructor destroys any previous bar chart elements in the given DOM element, parses the user input, and sets up the different options; the chart may then be drawn.
+The constructor destroys any previous bar chart elements in the given DOM element, creates a unique id for the chart, parses the user input, and sets up the different options; the chart may then be drawn.

      data:
        [ [series 1], [series 2], ..., [series n], ([labels]) ]
-       each element of a series should be a number or a two-element array [n, col] with a number and custom colour if any series starts with a string, it is assumed to be an array of labels for the data groups
+       Each element of a series should be a number or a two-element array [n, col] with a number and custom colour.
+       If any series starts with a string, it is assumed to be an array of labels for the data groups.

      options: an object with any of the following:
        barGroupGapRatio: 0.7,              // ratio of (width of bar group) to (width of bar + gap separating groups)